 At the end of medical school, the medical student will be able to

-There are 3 basic anatomic regions of the prostate: the anterior prostate, central gland and peripheral gland, as illustrated in Figure 1.
-The anterior prostate is entirely fibromuscular and non-glandular, and it appears to have little significance in prostatic function or pathology.
+There are 4 basic anatomic zones of the prostate, as illustrated in Figure 1: the anterior zone , the peripheral zone , the central zone, and the transition zone. .
+The anterior zone is entirely fibromuscular and non-glandular, and it appears to have little significance in prostatic function or pathology.
 This area comprises approximately 20% of the bulk of prostatic tissue.
-The central gland is composed of the proximal urethra, the prostate tissue around the posteror urethra and the smooth muscle of the internal sphincter.
+The peripheral zone is composed entirely of acinar tissue.
+It comprises the posterior surface of the prostate, including the apical, lateral, posterolateral and anterolateral portions of the prostate.
+The peripheral zone and anterior zone, together, represent approximately 70% of glandular volume in the normal adult prostate.
+The vast majority of prostatic carcinomas arise in the peripheral zone of the prostate.
+The central gland is composed of the proximal urethra, the prostate tissue around the posterior urethra and the smooth muscle of the internal urethral sphincter.
 It forms the central portion of the prostate and extends from the base of the prostate to the verumontanum.
 The transition zone surrounds the urethra, and although this region accounts for only 10% of prostate glandular tissue in young men, it exhibits significant growth with age.
-Indeed, it is in the transition zone is where benign prostatic hypertrophy (BPH) develops.
-The peripheral gland or zone is composed entirely of acinar tissue.
-It comprises the posterior surface of the prostate, including the apical, lateral, posterolateral and anterolateral portions of the prostate.
-The peripheral zone represents approximately 70% of glandular volume in the normal adult prostate.
-The vast majority of prostatic carcinomas arise in this region of the prostate.
+Indeed, it is in the transition zone is where benign prostatic hyperplasia (BPH) develops.

 Figure 1.
 The zones and glandular regions of the normal prostate.

 BPH is one of the most frequent diagnoses leading to urology referral.
 It begins to develop before age 30 with almost 10% of men having histologic evidence of BPH by 40 years of age, and 50% of men showing evidence by age 60.
 Overall, nearly 80% of men will develop BPH, and as many as 30% will receive treatment for it.
 In studies that examine the natural history of BPH, the incidence of acute urinary retention or the development of a significant post-void residual urinary volume is 2% per year.
+Although BPH is seldom life-threatening, it significantly impacts patient quality of life.
 Thus, the burden of BPH on the healthcare system is substantial.

 After excluding other causes of LUTS, both objective and subjective parameters are used to decide whether or not treatment is indicated.
 Objective parameters include determination of prostate size, measurement of urinary flow rate and determination of the post- void residual urine volume.
 Although several subjective instruments are available to quantify the severity of LUTS, the American Urological Association Symptom Score Index (AUASI) also known as the International Prostatic Symptom Score (IPSS) is used by most clinicians (Figure 2).
 This questionnaire consists of 7 items that determines the severity of irritative and obstructive voiding symptoms.